GTA MyCar: Design

-The Giorgetto Giugiaro designed MyCar is a 2-door, 2-seater coupe measuring 2.6 m long, 1.4 m wide and 1.4 m high.
-The car can accommodate occupants up to 6"5, with a boot front and rear, giving a combined space of 140 litres.
+The Giorgetto Giugiaro designed MyCar, a 2-door, 2-seater coupe measuring 2.6 m long, 1.4 m wide, and 1.4 m high.
+The car can accommodate occupants up to 6"5, with a boot front and rear, giving a combined space of 140 liters.
 The maximum payload is 200 kg.

-The car comes in two versions: Standard and Select.
-Identical in drivetrain, the Select adds leather seats, panoramic glass roof, parking sensors, upgraded radio, larger alloy wheels and body coloured steering mirrors.
+The car came in two versions: Standard and Select.
+Identical in the drivetrain, the Select adds leather seats, a panoramic glass roof, parking sensors, an upgraded radio, larger alloy wheels, and body-colored steering mirrors.

 Sales

 The UK was the first market to sell the MyCar, through EV Stores in 2009.
 France followed soon after, with Monaco-based Newteon handling distribution.
 Late in 2009 Meco World was announced as the distributor for Austria.
 EU Auto announced in October that the car had been approved for use in Hong Kong and that sales were to begin in the home market of the car.

 Production of the MyCar in the United States was scheduled to begin in the first part of 2011.
 The base price for the first 100,000 units was announced as $10,000 US.
-By 2014, the MyCar was still not on sale in the US market and a list price of US$15,500 was being discussed.
+By 2014, the MyCar was still not on sale in the US market, and a list price of US$15,500 was being discussed.